uvarc/rc-website/content/userinfo/linux/uva-anywhere-vpn-linux.md

 <img src="/images/linux/vpn-setup-linux.png" alt="vpn-setup" style="max-width:30%; float:right; margin-left:2rem; margin-bottom:2rem;" />

-The gateway for UVA Anywhere is *uva-anywhere-1.itc.virginia.edu*.
-Users of the more-secure network should instead use *moresecure-vpn-1.itc.virginia.edu* as the gateway.
+Off-Grounds Rivanna users should use the ITS more-secure network.
+The gateway for that VPN is *moresecure-vpn-1.itc.virginia.edu*.

 Click "Add."